Who is Paragon Contracting Services?

 Who does Paragon Contracting Services collect for?

-Paragon Contracting Services collects delinquent debts on behalf of original creditors.
+Paragon Contracting Services specializes in recovering past due debts on behalf of original creditors.

 Is Paragon Contracting Services legit or a scam?